 "My…name?" she repeated, distressed.
 "I don't…I can't…" The wind picked up again, causing trees and bushes to shudder violently.

 Kairi jabbed her elbow into Sora's side.
 "What the hell are you doing, don't make her upset!"

-"But I must have one, I should have a name" she said.
+"But I must have a name," she said.
 "I used to, I know I did.
 But I just… don't remember.
 I haven't thought about it in so long that I can't…" The wind died down suddenly, the burst of the girl's emotion worn out.
 She slumped in her seat, clutching her head, exhausted.
 "How could I forget something so important?" she asked plaintively.